IndraGunawan/symfony-docs/http_client.rst

 .. tip::

-    It is also highly recommended to configure a :ref:`retry strategy <http-client-retry-failed-requests>` to gracefully handle cache inconsistency.
+    It is strongly recommended to configure a :ref:`retry strategy <http-client-retry-failed-requests>` to gracefully
+    handle temporary cache inconsistencies or validation failures.

 .. versionadded:: 7.4

-    Compliance with `RFC 9111`_ and leveraging the :doc:`Cache component </components/cache>` was introduced in Symfony 7.4.
-    Prior to this, it used ``HttpCache`` from the HttpKernel component.
+    In Symfony 7.4, caching was refactored to comply with `RFC 9111`_ and to leverage the :doc:`Cache component </components/cache>`.
+In previous versions, it relied on ``HttpCache`` from the HttpKernel component.

 Limit the Number of Requests
 ----------------------------